Kodi has slowly but surely made an impression on anyone who wants to share content around the home.

 Rather than list out all the devices that support Kodi, the XBMC offers basic hardware and software requirements to let you know whether it’ll work.

-Kodi also works with the fourth-generation Apple TV.
+Kodi also works with the fourth-generation Apple TV, as well as second- and first-generation Apple TVs.

-If you want to run Kodi on Linux, you’ll need an Intel Pentium 4 or newer and an Intel GMA 950 graphics card or better.
+If you want to run Kodi on Linux, you’ll need an Intel Pentium 4 or newer and graphics cards that have been made within the last decade.
 You should also have 4GB of hard drive space available.

 On the Mac side, expect to get Kodi up and running on Mac OS X 10.7 (Lion) or newer.
 Windows users will need Windows Vista or newer on their devices to run Kodi.